reza-sadrinia/mtproto-proxy/README.md

 The proxy can be launched:
 - with a custom config: `python3 mtprotoproxy.py [configfile]`
 - several times, clients will be automaticaly balanced between instances
-- with uvloop module to get an extra speed boost
 - with runtime statistics exported to [Prometheus](https://prometheus.io/)